uPortal-Project/uPortal/docs/USING_ANGULAR.md

 ## Portlets
 - MUST check for existence of Angular in two ways.
-    - On global window object
+  - On global window object (`window.angular`)
-    - As an as-yet-unloaded script tag with id 'uportal-angular-script'.
+  - As an as-yet-unloaded script tag with id 'uportal-Angular-script'.
 - MUST NOT use the ng-app directive or attempt to bootstrap outside their boundaries/chrome.
 - MUST be written as portably as possible and will be expected to work well with any version of Angular 1.x, as the precise version of Angular is unknown